Stanford Routt

-Stanford Bermond Routt (born July 26, 1983) is an American former professional football cornerback.
-After playing college football for Houston, he was selected by the Oakland Raiders in the second round of the 2005 NFL draft.
+Stanford Bermond Routt (born July 26, 1983) is an American former professional football player who was a cornerback in the National Football League (NFL).
+After playing college football for the Houston Cougars, he was selected by the Oakland Raiders in the second round of the 2005 NFL draft.
 He played for the Raiders for seven seasons from 2005 to 2011.
 He also played for the Kansas City Chiefs and Houston Texans.

 Early life

 Routt attended John B. Connally High School in Austin, Texas, and was a two-sport standout in both football and track.
 In track, he was a unanimous All-District selection, as well as an All-America selection, and was also a state qualifier in both the 200 meter dash and the 4 × 400 metres relay team.
 As a junior, he ran the ninth-fastest 200-meter dash in the nation.

 College career

 At the University of Houston, Routt excelled in indoor track and outdoor track as well as football.
 Routt eventually returned to University of Houston where he earned his Bachelor of Science degree in kinesiology with a concentration in sports administration in 2011.